glow.geometry_layouts package

 - name

-The name of the cell to be used in the current SALOME study.
+The name of the GEOM object identifying the layout this instance refers to.
+It is used when the cell is added to the current SALOME study.

 - Type: